manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 In practice using TFO in many situation may optimize client-agent network efficiency as if `agent_persistent` are in play, but without holding active connections, and also without limitation for the maximum num of connections.

 On modern OS TFO support usually switched 'on' on the system level, but this is just 'capability', not the rule.
 Linux (as most progressive) supports it since 2011, on kernels starting from 3.7 (for server side).
 Windows supports it from some build of Windows 10.
-Anothers (FreeBSD, MacOS) also in game.
+Another (FreeBSD, MacOS) also in game.

 For Linux system server checks variable `/proc/sys/net/ipv4/tcp_fastopen` and behaves according to it.
 Bit 0 manages client side, bit 1 rules listeners.
 By default system has this param set to 1, i.e. clients enabled, listeners disabled.